BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 The argument that while allostasis (maintaining stability through change) is adaptive, the persistent, chronic activation of these systems causes long-term damage (allostatic load).

-Their joint work emphasizes that the brain is the main organ of stress, interpreting environmental cues and triggering responses that can lead to disorders like hypertension, immune dysfunction, and cognitive decline if maintained for too long.
+Their joint work emphasizes that the brain is the main organ of stress, interpreting environmental cues and triggering responses, and that misinterpreting non life threatening stressors can lead to disorders like hypertension, immune dysfunction, and cognitive decline if maintained for too long.

 McEwen was a former president of the Society for Neuroscience and was a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the National Academy of Medicine.